google/skywater-pdk/docs/rules/periphery-rules.rst

      -
      -
    * - :drc_rule:`(x.18)`
-     - Use redundant mcon, via, via2, via3 and via4 (Locations where additional vias/contacts can be added to existing single vias/contacts will be identified by this rule).\nSingle via under :drc_tag:`areaid.core` and :drc_tag:`areaid.standarc` are excluded from the single via check
+     - | Use redundant mcon, via, via2, via3 and via4 (Locations where additional vias/contacts can be added to existing single vias/contacts will be identified by this rule).
+       | Single via under :drc_tag:`areaid.core` and :drc_tag:`areaid.standarc` are excluded from the single via check
      - :drc_flag:`RR`
      -
    * - :drc_rule:`(x.19)`